 Nerve pain can be a minor annoyance or a devastating, life-changing challenge that requires extensive therapy to alleviate.
-Nerves carry signals to and from the brain, including messages that control movement, sensations and pain, and involuntary functions like breathing and heartbeat.
+This variance is because nerves carry signals to and from the brain, including messages that control movement, sensations, and pain, and involuntary functions like breathing and heartbeat.

 Nerve pain comes in many varieties.
 Sensory nerve damage may produce pain, sensitivity, numbness, tingling or prickling, burning sensations, problems with positional awareness and balance, or other symptoms.
 Patients may experience dysfunction in bodily functions such as weakness, trembling, paralysis, depending upon the type of nerves that are damaged.

-Nerve pain is caused by many different conditions.
-Cancer, cancer treatment, or HIV treatments can contribute to nerve damage.
-Autoimmune disease may cause the body to attack its own nervous system.
-Diabetes can cause diabetic neuropathy, a condition that affects the nervous system.
+This particular type of pain is caused by many different conditions.
+A few conditions that can contribute to nerve damage are cancer, cancer treatment, or HIV treatments.
+In addition, Autoimmune disease may cause the body to attack its own nervous system.
+Furthermore, Diabetes can cause diabetic neuropathy, a condition that affects the nervous system.

 Finally, Drugs and other toxic substances, nutritional deficiencies, and infectious diseases, like Lyme, can all cause nerve damage.
 With such a wide variety of potential causes, proper diagnostic testing is key in fixing the problem.